Topology-Guided Path Integral Approach for Stochastic Optimal Control in Cluttered Environment: Topology-Guided Path Integral Control Algorithm

-Suppose the obstacles exist in the 2-dimensional configuration space, $\mathcal{X}\subset\mathbb{R}^2$ and $\sigma_1$ and $\sigma_2$ connect the same start and end coordinates.
-The two trajectories are called homologous if the boundary formed by $\sigma_1$ together with opposite directional $\sigma_2$ does not contain any obstacles.
+Presence of obstacles in an environment differentiates topological classes among trajectories.
+Suppose the configuration space, $\mathcal{C}$, and the obstacles are given by 2-dimensional subsets of $\mathbb{R}^2$.
+Let $\sigma:[0,1]\rightarrow\mathbb{C}$ be a trajectory in the configuration space and $\sigma_1$ and $\sigma_2$ connecting the same start and end coordinates.
+The two trajectories are called homologous if $\sigma_1$ together with $\sigma_2$ (the later with opposite orientation) forms the complete boundary of a 2-dimensional manifold embedded in $\mathcal{C}$ not containing/intersecting any of the obstacles \cite{bhattacharya2012topological}.